RunestoneInteractive/RunestoneServer/source/Selection/selection.rst

    :answer_c: ((((5*3) &gt; 10) and 4)+6) == 11
    :answer_d: ((5*3) &gt; (10 and (4+6))) == 11
    :correct: a
-   :feedback_a: Yes, * and + are the strongest binding, followed by &gt; and ==, and then the keyword &quot;and&quot;
+   :feedback_a: Yes, * and + have higher precedence, followed by &gt; and ==, and then the keyword &quot;and&quot;
-   :feedback_b: Arithmetic operators (*, +) bind stronger than comparison operators (&gt;, ==)
+   :feedback_b: Arithmetic operators (*, +) have higher precedence than comparison operators (&gt;, ==)
-   :feedback_c: This grouping assumes Python simply binds from left to right, which is incorrect.
-It follows the binding precedence listed in the table in this section.
+   :feedback_c: This grouping assumes Python simply evaluates from left to right, which is incorrect.
+It follows the precedence listed in the table in this section.
-   :feedback_d: This grouping assumes that &quot;and&quot; has a stronger binding precedence than ==, which is not true.
+   :feedback_d: This grouping assumes that &quot;and&quot; has a higher precedence than ==, which is not true.

    Which of the following properly expresses the  precedence of operators (using parentheses) in the following expression: 5*3 > 10 and 4+6==11